 There are many hypotheses on what component, what topology, and the deployment of specific technology produces the best SPD for diverting surge current.
 Instead of presenting all of these arguments and letting the reader decipher these topics, it is best that the discussion of surge current rating, Nominal Discharge Current Rating, or surge current capabilities revolve around performance test data.
 Regardless of the components used in the design, or the specific mechanical structure deployed, what matters is that the SPD has a surge current rating or Nominal Discharge Current Rating that is suitable for the application and, probably most importantly, that the SPD limits the transient overvoltages to levels that prevent damage to the equipment being protected given the expected surge environment.

-Most surge protective devices (SPDs) have three basic operating modes:
+Most SPDs have three basic operating modes:

 In each mode, current flows through the SPD.
 What may not be understood, however, is that a different type of current can exist in each mode.